 - 1. Create graphic content to be placed upon a web page. - 2.
 Incorporate basic interactivity and navigational standards into a web page. - 3.
-Design web pages with enhanced interactivity and functionality by employing addon and/or drag and drop scripts and behaviours. - 4.
-Utilize industry standard software to create functional prototypes
+Test functionality from a user experience perspective. - 4.
+Design web pages that combine type and imagery in a functional manner. - 5.
+Utilize industry standard software to create functional prototypes.